FormidableLabs/react-native-ama/website/guidelines/text.md

 This error is raised when an `accessibilityLabel` is written in all caps.
 Screen readers may read uppercase labels with flat intonation or spell them out rather than pronouncing them naturally.

+### LONG_NUMBER_NOT_FORMATTED <ShouldNot />

+This is raised when a text element or accessibility label contains a long run of unformatted digits (12 or more by default) — screen readers read a solid digit run as one large number instead of digit-by-digit.
+The threshold is configurable via `longNumberMinLength` in `ama.config.json`.

 ## Known issues

 - Nested Text components with onPress property are not accessible [https://github.com/facebook/react-native/issues/24515](https://github.com/facebook/react-native/issues/24515)